Your one-stop portal for Hong Kong transport news Total visitors since 18 August 2025:

 Hello, fellow readers, I'm HingWahStreet, the sole editor of this Journal.

-Unfortunately, this journal has been on hiatus since early this year as I have focused mainly on Wikimedia projects.
-In June 2025, I decided to quit all Wikimedia projects for good, for both privacy and technical reasons.
-Therefore, I announce that I will not reply on behalf of any Wikimedia account named HingWahStreet or similar, to prevent harassment by other users.
-Also, I have participated in another private course, which gave me no time to focus on this Journal.
-Therefore, with all the chores gone, I would like to re-focus on the public transport (especially buses and trains) and record more about the history that should be properly documented as a whole.
+Unfortunately, this journal has been on hiatus since early this year, as I have primarily focused on Wikimedia projects.
+In June 2025, I made the decision to permanently step away from all Wikimedia activities, citing privacy and technical concerns.
+Consequently, I will no longer respond on behalf of any Wikimedia account named HingWahStreet or similar, to prevent potential harassment from other users.
+Additionally, I participated in another private course, which left me little time to dedicate to this journal.
+Now that my commitments have eased, I am eager to refocus on public transportation—particularly buses and trains—and to document its history more thoroughly and accurately.

-Currently, this site is attached to a nofollow tag, so this would prevent search engines from searching the Journal, since the site is still being developed.
-I plan to remove this restriction at some time in the future so that the history can be easily accessed from anywhere at any time.
+Currently, this site is attached to anofollowtag, so this would prevent search engines from searching the Journal, since the site is still being developed.
+I plan to remove this restriction at some point in the future, allowing history to be easily accessed from anywhere at any time.
 All contents are written as accurately as possible; in the meantime, please refrain from contacting me, though I kindly acknowledge that any errors in the articles will be speedily corrected.

 Starting from August 2025, this journal will provide your most interested Hong Kong transportation news, updated every one to two months, collected from various reliable sources.
 Should there be any corrections or any improvements regarding the Journal, please use the online form link below (at the bottom of this article).